High Cholesterol: Raising Your HDL Level

 - Go harder.
 Spending more time exercising is one way to increase activity.
 But it's not the only way.
 If you walk now, try walking faster, or walking on hills or stairs.
 Maybe even carry a couple of light weights while you walk.
 The extra energy you use for harder activity will increase your muscle mass and make you stronger.

 - Try something new.
 Dust off that bicycle and go for a ride.
 Or try swimming.
 Going for a swim gives your body a great workout without any impact on your bones, joints, or feet.
 Add dancing to your routine, paddle a boat, or give yoga a try.
 Talk to your doctor about activities that might be right for you.

-3. Lose weight if you need to
+3. Lose weight if you need to.

 If you need to lose a few pounds to reach a healthy weight, don't think you have to try a radical fad diet.
-You can eat more than grapefruit and still lose weight.

 The best way to lose weight is to eat better and move more.
 Eating smaller portions of healthier food will make you feel better.
 And along with exercise or even light activity, eating better can help you lose extra pounds if you have them.

 Look back at the tips for healthy eating and staying active.
 Make these changes into a habit, and you'll be on your way to a healthy weight.

 Quitting smoking can help you raise your HDL.
 It's one of the best things you can do for your health.
 But it isn't easy.
 Here are a few tips for when you're ready to quit: